Five ways to winter-proof your property

 Let’s start by talking about your roof.
 It only takes one loose, cracked or broken tile to allow for water ingress (when water gets into your home) in heavy rain, or for any melting snow to penetrate vulnerable areas.

-If you suspect any areas of your roof need attention, it makes sense to have it professionally inspected sooner rather than later.
-By taking steps now, you can rectify any minor issues before they become a major – and more expensive – problem later on.
-Many insurance policies will only accept a claim for weather damage if the property was in reasonable condition at the time the incident occurred.
+If you suspect any areas of your roof need attention, have it professionally inspected to rectify any minor issues before they become a major – and more expensive – problem later on.
+Many insurance policies only accept a claim for weather damage if the property was in reasonable condition at the time the incident occurred.

 If you get a builder to work on your roof, make sure they offer a warranty on their work and the materials they use, which is independent and in addition to the company’s own written guarantee.
 Most reputable and professional firms will offer this, but it’s best to check.